-The Maestro 30 amplifier may be used as a slave amplifier by utilising a suitable input channel (or the tape playback connection), or it may be used to derive a suitable low level drive signal for use with another slave amplifier.
+The Maestro 125 or 60 amplifiers may be used as slave amplifiers themselves by utilising a suitable input channel (or the tape playback connection), or they may be used to derive a suitable low level drive signal for use with another slave amplifier.
 In the latter case, refer to the above section "TAPE RECORDING FACILITIES" for details and connections.
-The output level or the 'recording output' is nominally 775mV with a source impedance of 600 ohms and this is usually known as 0dB.
+The output level or the 'recording output' is nominally 775mV with a source impedance of 600 ohms and this is usually known as 0dB (10k ohms source impedance if the recording selector jumper is set to 'post-master' source).
 All professional amplification equipment is designed to accommodate signals to this specification.